16 Mar 2026

 Sanity vs WordPress

-WordPress is traditional monolithic, but can be adapted to be deployed in a headless environment.
-This does require some additional development.
+Architecture WordPress is traditional monolithic but can be adapted for headless environments with additional development.
 Sanity is natively headless.

-Sanity is extremely scalable for complex projects, and offers serverless scaling.
-WordPress is highly scalable with the right setup, but does have some limitations when it comes to handling complex data relationships.
+Scalability Sanity is built for extreme scalability and complex projects via serverless scaling.
+WordPress is highly scalable with the right setup but may struggle with very complex data relationships.

 Sanity vs Strapi & Contentful